nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Use case: UC2 - List contacts**
 **MSS**
 1. User requests to list contacts.
-2. System displays all contacts.
+2. AB3 displays all contacts.

 Use case ends.